 You may find this rather unbelievable, but many activities, especially marketing programs, lack performance targets.
 How can you declare success if you don’t have a target?
-Every function with an organization is asked to be accountable.
-Because Marketing often reflects a significant part of the organization’s budget, it is often under scrutiny for proving its value.
+Every function within an organization is asked to be accountable.
+Because Marketing often reflects a significant part of the organization’s budget, it is frequently scrutinized for proving its value.
 Performance target setting is a distinguishing capability between best-in-class marketers and their colleagues.
-Every function, and Marketing in particular, that utilizes performance management best practices intelligently set performance targets that are relevant to the organization’s objectives and outcomes.
+Every function, and Marketing in particular, that utilizes performance management best practices intelligently sets performance targets that are relevant to the organization’s objectives and outcomes.

 How to Set Targets You Can Meet